hyperledger/besu/docs/Tutorials/Create-Permissioned-Network.md

 ```

 !!! tip
-    The curl call is the same for each node except for the JSON-RPC endpoint.
+    The cURL call is the same for each node except for the JSON-RPC endpoint.

 ### 9. Add Nodes as Peers